weltliteratur/vossanto/difficult_cases.md

   after death, called Mr. Edward ''one of the Michael Jordans of the mediumship **world**.''

-Smaller coverage than 'world':
+Smaller coverage than 'world' but clearly different context:
 - Finally, hire the ad makers and marketing experts who are the Jordans of their **industry** (they're a little harder to identify) and get them to manufacture the perfect image.
-- What about "All of these international stars, the Michael Jordans of the **soccer set**, could walk down most American streets with complete invisibility." – here "soccer set" could be exchanged by "world" – why should it then no longer be a VA?
+- What about "All of these international stars, the Michael Jordans of the **soccer set**, could walk down most American streets with complete invisibility."

 # Very specific or difficult to interpret examples